apache/buildstream/doc/source/install.rst

   pip3 install --user .

-This will install buildstream and it's pure python dependencies directly into your user's home dir in ``~/.local``
+This will install BuildStream and its pure python dependencies directly into your user's home dir in ``~/.local``